-These ultimate triple chocolate cookies are so rich and dreamy!
+These triple chocolate chip cookies are so rich and dreamy!
 The extra soft chocolate cookie is packed with two types of chocolate chips.

 First off, we have that extra soft and thick texture.
 Which I love in a chocolate chip cookie.
 Then, we have that rich chocolate flavor.
 And then on top of it, we're adding not one but TWO types of chocolate chips?
 And tons of them, because we want lots of chips in every bite.
 Naturally.

-These gluten free chocolate cookies are the ultimate dessert for the chocolate lovers out there — I promise you will want to either make these ASAP.
+These triple chocolate chip cookies are the ultimate dessert for the chocolate lovers out there -- I promise you will want to either make these ASAP.

 - They're so easy to whip up on a whim.
 If you bake, you likely have these ingredients in your kitchen right now.
 And we are only chilling the dough for 30 minutes (at a minimum), so it's a pretty quick process.

 - If you're a lover of allll the chocolate, and have a hard time picking a favorite, then these are the cookies for you.